 As you grapple with the gloomy prospect of altered holidays and disrupted tradition, I’d like to offer you a few thoughts to make things seem a little more optimistic and a little less ruined until the end of time.

 1. Small rituals are just as important as larger traditions:

-While there is great value in maintaining large holiday tradition whenever possible, there are times when it won’t be possible.
-But rest assured there is just as much value in continuing smaller rituals which may be easier uphold.
-Small things, like a holiday song you sing or a dish you always serve at Thanksgiving, show your love and investment in the family in ways that are often even more meaningful than the bigger events.
-And, as Meg Cox notes in her book, The Book of New Family Traditions (Revised and Updated): How to Create Great Rituals for Holidays and Every Day…
+While there is great value in maintaining larger holiday traditions whenever possible, there are times when it won’t be possible.
+But rest assured there is just as much value in continuing smaller rituals which may be easier to continue.
+Small things, like a holiday song you sing or a dish you always serve at Thanksgiving, show your love and investment in the family in ways that are even more meaningful than bigger events.
+As Meg Cox notes in her book, The Book of New Family Traditions (Revised and Updated): How to Create Great Rituals for Holidays and Every Day…

 “…it’s the everyday traditions that determine how we experience our families and demonstrate hands-on love for our children.”